wp-plugins/google-one/readme.txt

 * Bugfix : The bug of position in the admin menu is fixed.

 == Upgrade Notice ==

+= V1.2.6 =
+Textdomain was changed.
+A button for Google +1 Button shortcode inserting to the content was added.
+Hungarian language file is added to the plugin.

 = V1.2.5 =
 Annotation setting is added.
 We updated all functionality for wordpress 4.3.